redpanda-data/connect/docs/buffers/README.md

 If the output layer is hit with back pressure it will propagate all the way to the input layer, and further up the data stream.
-If you need to relieve your pipeline of this back pressure consider using a more robust buffering solution such as Kafka before resorting to alternatives.---
+If you need to relieve your pipeline of this back pressure consider using a more robust buffering solution such as Kafka before resorting to alternatives.